Biomedical And Chemical Engineering And Sciences Research

-Fluorescence-based sensors: The development of molecular sensors is of great interest world-wide.
-Dr. Brown and Dr. Baumcollaborate in this area to show how fundamental science can broaden into applied work.
-In particular they have designed fluorescent compunds that can be quenched through the disruption of intramolecular hydrogen bonds.
-In so doing, they are creating artifical receptors whose emission of light can reveal the presensce of biologically imporant molecules.
+The development of molecular sensors is of great interest world-wide.
+Dr. Brown shows how fundamental science can broaden into applied work.
+In particular they have designed fluorescent compounds that can be quenched through the disruption of intramolecular hydrogen bonds.
+In so doing, they are creating artificial receptors whose emission of light can reveal the presensce of biologically important molecules.

-Artificial olfaction: The invention of the CCD chip present in digital cameras and smart phones has revolutionized the interface between technology and its environment.
+The invention of the CCD chip present in digital cameras and smart phones has revolutionized the interface between technology and its environment.
 By pixilating optical images of its surroundings, devices can use sophisticated imaging processing and pattern recognition algorithms to perform increasingly sophisticated tasks associated with visual perception.
 The creation of a chemically diverse sensor array chip that mimics the olfactory system could provide the next revolution in sensory input for technology.
-In collaboration with groups in Electrical and Computer Engineering, Dr. Freund’sgroup is working on CMOS circuitry design and new methods for creating large numbers of chemically diverse polymer sensing materials on the chips to significantly expand the ways in which technology interacts and functions.

 Ongoing activities include biosensor development for rocket fuels, nerve agents and non-invasive glucose monitoring using artificial neural network discriminator.